 Finding a Therapist Who Provides Virtual Reality Exposure Therapy

-It can be difficult to acknowledge the need for this sort of therapy, but a VRET therapist may be able to help you to challenge these fears and help you decrease avoidance.
 You can inquire with your primary care physician or another specialist if they know of anyone in your area that provides VRET.
 There are also a number of online directories where you can search for therapists meeting your insurance requirements and mental health needs, while searching specifically for someone who offers VRET.

 Who Is Eligible to Provide VRET?

-There is training that equips a provider with the essential skills needed for providing Virtual Reality Exposure Therapy.
+There is training that equips a provider with the essential skills needed for providing virtual reality exposure therapy.
 However, there are no known certifications required to provide this treatment.
 Any mental health provider who is interested in this approach can take training through organizations such as Psious.
 Psious is one of the leading organizations providing VR equipment that is specifically designed for the treatment of a range of mental health conditions.

 Questions to Ask Before Starting Virtual Reality Exposure Therapy